 Most high fiber foods only brush the intestines, but FOS also aids digestion by helping to boost assimilation of nutrients through the intestinal walls.
 For example, when you consume enough friendly bacteria, then the body is able to produce an abundant supply of B vitamins.

-2. Why you need high fiber food with FOS every day
+2. Why do you need high fiber foods with FOS every day?

 To absorb nutrients from food more efficiently.